If you have been academically suspended, you may appeal for reinstatement.

 - If course work is in-progress, all coursework must be completed prior to the start date of the term of reinstatement.

-- A documented explanation of extenuating circumstances that resulted in your past poor academic performance and evidence that those circumstances have been resolved.
+- a documented explanation of extenuating circumstances that resulted in your past poor academic performance and evidence that those circumstances have been resolved.
+Visit Guidelines and Procedures under about appeal deadlines and process for further details regarding extenuating circumstances.

 Late appeals will not be accepted.